pslucas0212/dotNet7ForOpenShift/README.md

-# dotNet7ForOpenShift
-Run .Net 7 code on Red Hat OpenShift Container Platform on Mac OS
+# Run .Net 7 code on Red Hat OpenShift Container Platform on Mac OS

+Create a simple Hello World .Net 7 application and run it on a local instance of Red Hat OpenShift AKA OpenShift Local.
+See how easy it is to get started with development on OpenShift Container Platform (OCP).
+OCP supports many languages and you can easily bring your .Net code to the world of containers and Kubernetes with OCP.

+Updated 19 January 2023

+### Pre-req .Net 7 SDK
+- Note: I'm using a Mac for this example.
+- Download and install [.Net 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) for your OS.
+- Note: For this tutorial I used Microsoft's installation package for SDK 7.0.102